opensentiment/website/content/en/docs/project/about.md

 ## Get Involved

-Creating a tool like OpenSentiment is an ambitious project.
+Creating a tool like Open Sentiment is an ambitious project.
 It is technically challenging but achievable with today's technology and data resources.
 We believe in the transformative potential of this project and invite you to join us in making it a reality.
 Together, we can make a meaningful contribution to media literacy and public discourse in the digital age.